Superalgos/Superalgos/README.md

 ## How Algorithms Work

 Bots mission is—in essence—creating _products_ that others can consume.
-To do this, they run _processes_ which produce and store _datasets_.
+To do this, they run _processes_ which produce and store _data sets_.

 Each bot may have several processes, and processes don't necessarily have a one-to-one relationship with products.
 That is, a product can be the result of the work of one or more processes.

 Bot processes run when called by the app and stop when they finish the task at hand, to wake up again only when the sequence is completed and a new round of executions starts.

-The datasets processes create are the actual _output_ of bots which are stored in the file system.
+The data sets processes create are the actual _output_ of bots which are stored in the file system.
 But processes also produce and store a second valuable piece of information: _status reports_.

 Status reports serve as temporal annotations that bots read every time they are called by the app to know what was done in the previous run and what the state of affairs is at present.
 Status reports are dynamic, and they change constantly, with updates after every single run of the associated process.

 ### Dependencies

 We established that bots produce products for others to consume.
-This _others_ include other algorithms, meaning that bots usually depend on the datasets produced by other bots.
+This _others_ include other algorithms, meaning that bots usually depend on the data sets produced by other bots.
 We call these _data dependencies_, which are declared on each bot configuration file.

 Bots consume their own status report and they might as well consume status reports from other algorithms.
 We call these _status dependencies_, which are too declared in each bot configuration file.

 ### Types of Data Sets

-At this point, there are five different types of datasets: market files, daily files, minutes files, single file, and file sequence.
-These types of datasets define the structure of the data and how it is stored.
+At this point, there are five different types of data sets: market files, daily files, minutes files, single file, and file sequence.
+These types of data sets define the structure of the data and how it is stored.

 A _market file_ contains data spanning the whole existence of the market, that is, from the day the pair _(e.g. USDT-BTC)_ started trading up to the present time.
 The data is stored in one single file, which is appended every time the process runs generating new data.